Evaluate the accessibility of your content

 You can use the browser’s accessibility functions (e.g. text size, zoom, no page style) to determine whether or not the site responds as expected to those functions.

 You can extend the capability of the browsers to help you easily find accessibility issues.

 TLED supports faculty and staff in making instructional materials accessible to students with disabilities.
-If you are creating instructional materials such as videos, websites or documents and would like assistance, please contact the Instructional Designer on your campus.
+If you are creating instructional materials such as videos, websites or documents and would like assistance, please visit the Teaching Consultations & Support page for assistance options.